Thursday, 1 May 2025

 ASUS ZenBook 14 Ultralight - 7

-A NVIDIA GeForce MX450 graphics card is also included for a smooth experience and seamless video editing.
+A NVIDIA GeForce MX450 graphics card is also included for a smooth gaming experience and seamless video editing.
 Those concerned about battery life will like the fact that the GeForce MX450 graphic card includes NVIDIA Optimus technology, which automatically optimizes the notebook for the greatest performance or battery life depending on the application.

 Despite the fact that the ZenBook is equipped with the weakest of the GeForce MX450 variants, the benchmark results are relatively respectable.